 For the designated Commodity Group, complete Part C one time for all pipeline facilities - both INTERstate or INTRAstate - included within this OPID.
-Parts B and D will be populated based on information entered in Parts L and P respectively.
+Parts B, B1, and D will be populated based on information entered in Parts L, T, and P respectively.

-PART B - TRANSMISSION PIPELINE HCA MILES
+PART B - TRANSMISSION PIPELINE HCA, MCA, and in neither HCA nor MCA MILES

-In Part L of this report, the number of HCA miles are reported by-State/OCS and by the INTERstate/INTERstate status of the pipeline.
+In Part L of this report, the number of miles by category are reported by-State/OCS and by the INTERstate/INTERstate status of the pipeline.
 All Part L data will be summed and displayed in Part B.